Magnetohydrodynamic stability of magnetars in the ultrastrong field regime II: The crust: Perturbative Hall MHD modes in strong magnetic fields

 In the unstable regions of parameter space, the unstable Hall modes have an approximate growth time (using Eq.~(\ref{eq:UncoupledHallMode}) with $B\approx H$)

 where $R_c=10^{5}$ cm is the approximate thickness of the crust.
-This instability should be contrasted with the unstable Hall modes first discussed in~\citet{Rheinhardt2002} and later by~\citet{Rheinhardt2004},~\citet{Cumming2004} and~\citet{Pons2010}.
-That is sometimes called \textit{the} Hall instability or the Hall drift instability, and depends on a strong shearing (background) electron velocity as the source of instability.
-It is a long-wavelength instability, in contrast to the instability here which grows faster for shorter wavelengths.
-The instability here will occur in any sufficiently strongly magnetized crust at up to hundreds of spatially-restricted regions where $1-4\pi\chi_n\sin^2\theta_B<0$.
+This instability should be contrasted with ``density-shear instability''~\citep{Wood2014} of Hall MHD which requires a gradient in $n_{\text{e}}$ and shear in $v_{\text{e}}$, or of the resistive tearing instability discussed in the context of Hall MHD, often under the name ``Hall drift instability'', by~\citet{Rheinhardt2002} and later by~\citet{Rheinhardt2004},~\citet{Cumming2004} and~\citet{Pons2010}.
+The instability in this paper will occur in any sufficiently strongly magnetized crust at up to hundreds of spatially-restricted regions where $1-4\pi\chi_n\sin^2\theta_B<0$.
 However, it is much slower than the MPR-type instability in Paper I due to the Hall phase velocity $\omega_{\text{H}}/k$ being much slower than the Alfv\'{e}n velocity, which set the characteristic instability timescales in this paper and Paper I respectively.
-We note that regions where $\chi_n>1/(4\pi)$ are unstable to magnetic domain formation; this is discussed in further detail in Section~\ref{sec:DomainFormation}.
+We note that regions where $\chi_n>1/(4\pi)$ are \textit{thermodynamically} unstable to magnetic domain formation and thus not in an equilibrium configuration, though the timescale to equilibrate could exceed the timescale of the hydrodynamic instability discussed above and in the remainder of this section; this is discussed in further detail in Section~\ref{sec:DomainFormation}.